sakana28/notebook/Project/Sobel_doku.md

 This is much faster to compute.
 The Sobel operator has the advantage of simplicity in calculation.

 ## Requirements

 Software Tools:

-+ Vivado ML Edition  2022.1
+- Vivado ML Edition  2022.1
-+ Vitis Unified Software Platform 2022.1
+- Vitis Unified Software Platform 2022.1
-+ Terminal program (CuteCom)
+- Terminal program (CuteCom)

 Hardware Tools:

-+ ZedBoard (Zynq™ Evaluation and Development
+- ZedBoard (Zynq™ Evaluation and Development

 ## Resource Utilization

 [Documentation Portal](https://docs.xilinx.com/v/u/en-US/xapp890-zynq-sobel-vivado-hls)

 ![[Pasted image 20220927211645.png]]

 ## 3 Hardware Implementation

 The following figure shows the Image Edge Detection block diagram.

-The data input to the Sobel IP is sequentially written into 4 line buffers.
-All of the line buffers are connected to

 The data is collected from the Line buffer and it is stored in the window[3].
-Only 9 values
+Only 9 values\
-are stored in a 3*3 window.
-It requires 9 clock cycles and one extra cycle to perform the
+are stored in a 3_3 window.
+It requires 9 clock cycles and one extra cycle to perform the\
 computation.
 Pipelining is used to reduce the clock cycles.
-When pipelining is used the
+When pipelining is used the\
 storing of the data in the window can be done in 1 clock cycle.
-There is a reason for the
+There is a reason for the\
-window having matrix size 3*3.
-Always the middle value of the window is considered to
+window having matrix size 3_3.
+Always the middle value of the window is considered to\
-perform any computation because the position (1,1) can be compared with any other
+perform any computation because the position (1,1) can be compared with any other\
 position in the window.

 The read submodule generates the read enable signals and the addresses to read from LSRAM.
 It also